 Did you know?

-- The only types of servers that are allowed on ResNet are web servers.
+- The only types of servers that are allowed on the residence hall network are web servers.
 P2P programs that allow others to connect to your machine are acting as a file server, and are therefore not allowed.

-- If you use file sharing on NYU-NET or ResNet, NYU, as your ISP, is obligated to forward to you any copyright complaints we receive about activity on your computer.
+- If you use file sharing on NYU-NET or in the residence halls, NYU, as your ISP, is obligated to forward to you any copyright complaints we receive about activity on your computer.